Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 * topics: pse
 ##### !question

-List five or more questions whose answers would clarify the problem statement
+List three or more questions whose answers would clarify the problem statement

 ##### !end-question